OpenOLAT/OpenOLAT/README.md

 * Make sure the following ports are not in use (Selenium, Tomcat ) `14444 / 8080 / 8009 / 8089`

-* MySQL: Make sure you have a MySQL database version 5.6 with the InnoDB as default engine or PostgreSQL 9.4 or newer.
+* Make sure you have PostgreSQL 9.4 or newer.
 The server must be at localhost.
+For other databases see [Alternative databases](#alternate-databases)

 * Make sure maven has enough memory.
 E.g execute the following: